 We grow lots of heirloom varieties on our farm.
 Heirlooms are vegetable/fruit varieties that are over 50 years old and have been handed down through generations of farmers.
 In the case of vegetables, these are open-pollinated varieties from which seed can be saved and expected to be true to type.
 We select these varieties mostly based on taste, or their ability to set consistently good crops in our climate without chemicals.
 There is a world of variety and flavor in heirlooms that can’t be found anywhere else!
 The best way to preserve these heirlooms is to grow, eat, and enjoy them!
 Some of our consistent favorites are Long Island Cheese squash, Ali Baba watermelon, Black Prince tomato, Fish pepper, Australian Brown onion, Bloody Butcher corn, and many more!
 We also produce heirloom seeds for a commercial seed company, helping to provide the next generation with our vegetable heritage!

 We grow over 30 varieties of apple trees in our orchards, many of which are heirloom varieties.
 We’ve got northern classics like Ashmead’s Kernel and Roxbury Russett, but also have old southern varieties that have been traditionally grown in our region in the past.
 Arkansas Black, Virginia Beauty, and the various Limbertwigs are proving to be great producers and our tasty favorites!

 Come Visit Us:

-We are educators at heart and we love to show off the farm, but we are very busy, so take note of our open farm days that we host a couple of times of year.
+We are educators at heart and we love to show off the farm, but we are very busy, so take note of our Open Farm days that we host a couple of times of year.
 We can also host group tours and give classes/presentations as our schedule allows.
 We may also be able to come and speak to your group about all things agriculture and homesteading.
 Fees apply to some tours/classes.
-Contact us by email for more information or to schedule a tour.
+Contact us by email for more information or to schedule a group tour.